 Erectile dysfunction is very common.

-A recent study shows that over 40% of Canadian men over 40 experience some symptoms of erectile dysfunction.
+A recent study shows that nearly 50% of Canadian men over 40 years of age experience some symptoms of this condition.

-Pollock Clinics offers rapid access to the latest ED treatments at our two private clinic locations in Vancouver and New Westminster BC.
+Pollock Clinics offers rapid access to the latest innovative ED treatments at our clinics serving greater Vancouver and all of BC.

 No doctor’s referral is needed and you can request an appointment online directly.